frankjlin16/pathfinding-visualizer/README.md

 ## Algorithms

 All the algorithms on this visualizer are adapted to a two-dimensional grid, where ninety degree turns and movements from one node to another have a cost of one.
-Furthermore, algorithms are either weighted or unweighted, and their weightedness dictates consideration of the aforedescribed costs.
+Furthermore, algorithms are either weighted or unweighted, and their weightedness dictates consideration of the aforementioned costs.
 What’s more, not all algorithms guarantee the shortest path, so be sure to read their descriptions to understand capabilities.

 ### Random walk